 It’s Not Okay, Even if You Love Asian Food

 Escaping from the biting chill, I hurriedly enter into a beautiful historic building downtown.
 One bonus to arriving early to appointments is getting to explore the nearby scenery, local shops, businesses or just people watch.
 With thirty minutes before my appointment, I panned the area.
 A charming coffee shop instantly caught my eye.
-Quaint coffee shops often to do that.
+Quaint coffee shops often do that.
 I advanced towards the counter and voiced two magic words.
 “Chai latte”.
 The remedy to calm my shiver and artic temperature hands.

 Equipped with my toasty concoction, I made my way upstairs in the same building and arrived at a chic reception area.
 I leisurely wait to be called for my appointment.
 Both hands securely wrapped around a steaming cup of heaven.
 The steam swirled in the air and blanketed across my face.
 Soft coffee house music swirled in the background.
 Tranquility.